kevinhoxha/Jeopardy-Game/README.md

 ![alt text](https://i.imgur.com/Ap0KmO7.png)
 Download jeopardy.jar and run the file to play the game, or look through the code and give me any suggestions on how I can improve the game.
 I am still a high school student and would love constructive criticism.
 # How to Start Game
-1. Download jeopardy.jar from the repository above
+1. Download the game by clicking [here](https://github.com/kevinhoxha/Jeopardy-Game/raw/master/jeopardy.jar)
-2. Run jeopardy.jar
+2. Navigate to the folder jeopardy.jar is located (usually Downloads folder)
+3. Double click jeopardy.jar to run the game.
-3. Pick a game date using the calendar feature (days highlighted in blue are valid options)
+4. Pick a game date using the calendar feature (days highlighted in blue are valid options)
-4. Enter the number of players and the names of each player
+5. Enter the number of players and the names of each player
 # How to Play
 1. Click on the question you would like to view
 2. If a player has an answer, they should buzz and state their answer